Warnings for Demerol

 Hepatic Impairment

-Accumulation of meperidine and/or its active metabolite, normeperidine, can occur in patients with hepatic impairment.
+Accumulation of meperidine and/or its active metabolite, normeperidine, can also occur in patients with hepatic impairment.
 Elevated serum levels have been reported to cause central nervous system excitatory effects.
 Meperidine should therefore be used with caution in patients with hepatic impairment.
-Titrate the dosage of DEMEROL Tablets or Oral Solution slowly in patients with hepatic impairment and monitor closely for signs of central nervous system and respiratory depression.
+Titrate the dosage of DEMEROL Injection slowly in patients with hepatic impairment and monitor closely for signs of central nervous system and respiratory depression.

 Renal Impairment

-Accumulation of meperidine and/or its active metabolite, normeperidine, can also occur in patients with renal impairment.
+Accumulation of meperidine and/or its active metabolite, normeperidine, can occur in patients with renal impairment.
 Meperidine should therefore be used with caution in patients with renal impairment.
-Titrate the dosage of DEMEROL Tablets or Oral Solution slowly in patients with renal impairment and monitor closely for signs of central nervous system and respiratory depression.
+Titrate the dosage of DEMEROL Injection slowly in patients with renal impairment and monitor closely for signs of central nervous system and respiratory depression.